ColdFireDesigns/Message-Class/README.md

 It's been tested in IE 7+, Safari, Firefox, and Google Chrome.
 IE 6 is not supported.

-It was developed on Mootools 1.2.4.
-It should work on anything 1.2.
-If it doesn't, contact me at http://www.coldfiredesigns.com.
-You'll find me there.
+It was developed on Mootools 1.2.4, and upgraded to 1.3 after the release of Mootools 1.3.
+Earlier versions can be found on http://www.coldfiredesigns.com.
+Any problems, contact me at beaudoin.jason@gmail.com.

 Demo